antmicro/gerber2blend/documentation/source/blendcfg.md

 You can customize outputs by editing the `blendcfg.yaml` file which defines rendering options and variants to be generated.
 The file needs to be placed in the main directory of the hardware project.
 A default `blendcfg.yaml` is copied into the project directory when one does not exist.
-Alternatively it can be copied from the template file using `gerber2blend` with `-g` argument.
+Alternatively you can copy it from the template file using `gerber2blend` with `-g` argument.

 The file includes the following config sections:

 ### `SETTINGS`
 General board and conversion settings:
 * `PRJ_EXTENSION` - string containing EDA software main project file extension, used to read the PCB project name from it.
 Can be set to `""` if the extension is undefined.
 If no files with this extension are found, `unknownpcb` will be used as name.
-* `FAB_DIR` - string with directory name containing all input Gerber files.
-Also stackup files and all output temporary files are kept there.
-Directory can be described as a path relative to project's main direectory.
-By default `fab` directory is used.
+* `FAB_DIR` - string with the name of a directory containing all input Gerber files, stackup files, temporary files and a final board model.
+The directory can be described as a path relative to project's main directory.
+By default the `fab/` directory is used.
-* `DPI` - resolution of bitmaps measure exported from Gerber files, influences quality of PCB soldermask shaders and board model creation time.
-Standard value is **600**.
+* `DPI` - target dot density of bitmaps exported from Gerber files; influences quality of PCB soldermask shaders and board model creation time.
+Standard value is **900**.
 * `DEFAULT_BRD_THICKNESS` - default board thickness used to generate PCB model when rendering without stackup provided.
 Default value is **1.6**.
 * `SILKSCREEN` - silkscreen marking color on PCB texture, options: `White` (default), `Black`
 * `SOLDERMASK` - soldermask color on PCB texture, options: `Black` (default), `White`, `Green`, `Blue`, `Red`.
 To use custom RGB values, input a pair of hex values: `AABBCC, DDEEFF` (colors for areas with and without copper beneath). `gerber2blend` converts provided RGB codes to Blender color space.